johnbcodes/rust-quote-editor/README.md

-# axum-hotwire
+# rust-quote-editor

-> Rust implementation of the [Turbo Rails Tutorial](https://www.hotrails.dev/turbo-rails).
+> Rust implementation of the quote editor from [Turbo Rails Tutorial](https://www.hotrails.dev/turbo-rails).

 ### Motivation and caveats